-*Alopecia Totalis /Universalis: Totalis is a condition where there is complete loss of hair from the scalp and face.
-Universalis is complete loss of hair on the body.
+*Alopecia Totalis /Universalis: Totalis is a condition where there is a complete loss of hair from the scalp and face.
+Universalis is a complete loss of hair on the body.
 Both are autoimmune conditions.
-Treatment for alopecia is usually Topical Minoxidil, Glucocorticoid based therapies and Sensitization Therapy.
+Treatment for alopecia is usually Topical Minoxidil, Glucocorticoid based therapies, and Sensitization Therapy.

 What is the Treatment for Hair Greying?

 - - Taking B12 supplements has shown to be of some help.